kbuzard-SU/gradualism/2020_Summer_RA_Progress_Reports.md

 + The fill-in work of Geneva data took much more time than I expected.

 + In general I have just finished the fill-in work of both Geneva and Annecy (except for the free list part which as we discussed need to be further checked).
-Still some paragraphs need to be double checked because they use different description as in Torquay and also a general go-through will be good given that the words are intensive and that mistyping could happen.
+Still some paragraphs need to be double checked because they use different description than in Torquay and also a general go-through will be good given that the words are intensive and that mistyping could happen.

 + I will write a more formal report about the problems and my solutions to them next week while conducting the double check.
 So there will be two separate reports next week: this one and also the summary of previous reports.